-Ayça lately discovered her passion for new music and world music.
-She was very fortunate to work with Louis Andriessen, Gunther Schuller, and David Gillingham while in Boston and Michigan.
-Since 2012 she commissioned and premiered several solo and chamber works by Matthew Weaver, Evan Boegehold, Kevin Wilson, Nathan Brown, Yunus Gencer, Jarrett Goodchild, Mike Romaniak, Bryce Craig, and Clifton Ingram.
+A strong advocate of contemporary and world music, she has worked with Louis Andriessen, Gunther Schuller, and David Gillingham, commissioned and premiered several solo and chamber works by Matthew Weaver, Evan Boegehold, Kevin Wilson, Nathan Brown, Yunus Gencer, Jarrett Goodchild, Mike Romaniak, Bryce Craig, and Clifton Ingram, among many.
 Taking part in the “Ruhnuvaz” concert series for four years, she recorded and released a Turkish music album with the founder of the Ruhnuvaz concert series Mehmet Refik Kaya and Celil Refik Kaya titled “Subh-u Seher” in 2011.
-In addition to playing Turkish and Eastern European music in a variety of chamber groups, she performed with famous Greek singer Mario Frangoulis for his 2014 concert tour.
+In addition to playing Turkish and Eastern European music in various chamber groups, she was hand-selected to perform alongside virtuoso Greek singer Mario Frangoulis for his 2014 concert tour.

 Ms. Çetin has held residencies and given master classes at institutions, concert halls, and other venues.
 Her recent workshop on new music and improvisation at Carnegie Hall at Resnick Education Wing was one of the highlights in Duo Esplanade’s season 16-17.
 Along with the ensemble she was broadcasted live on Florida’s WFSQ 91.5-FM.
 California, Florida, New York, Massachusetts, Michigan, Minneapolis, and Ohio are some of the states she toured as part of the Duo.